Sachaa-Thanasius/discord-radiobot/README.md

     </sub>
 </h1>

-A minimalist Discord bot for setting up radios that play forever.
+A relatively minimal configuration Discord bot for setting up radios that play forever.

+Code and organization highly inspired by some of [@mikeshardmind](https://github.com/mikeshardmind)'s one-file Python Discord bots.
+Much credit to him.

 Thank you to [@aeroali](https://github.com/AeroAli/) for the amazing art.